Public Safety Officer

 - Provide logistical support during emergencies and critical incidents.

-- Assist with opening and/or closing of the Field Sites.
+- Open and/or close the Field Sites.

 - Provide building security as needed on campus.